Movatterモバイル変換

 Art movement

 Process art is anartistic movement where the end product of art and craft, theobjet d’art (work of art/found object), is not the principal focus; the process of its making is one of the most relevant aspects if not the most important one: the gathering, sorting, collating, associating, patterning, and moreover the initiation of actions and proceedings.
-Process artists saw art as pure human expression.
-Process art defends the idea that the process of creating the work of art can be an art piece itself.
-ArtistRobert Morris predicated “anti-form”, process and time over an objectual finished product.[1][2][3]
+Process artists saw art as humans partnering with intrinsic material expression.
+Process art is primarily interested in demonstrating forces on matter and defends the idea that the process of creating the work of art can be an art piece itself.
+ArtistRobert Morris refers to the artistic approach as “anti-form”, meaning there is no inherent relation to the physical object.[1][2][3]

 Process Artists were involved in issues attendant to the body, random occurrences,improvisation, and the liberating qualities of nontraditional materials such as wax, felt, and latex.
 Using these, they created eccentric forms in erratic or irregular arrangements produced by actions such as cutting, hanging, and dropping, or organic processes such as growth, condensation, freezing, or decomposition.[4]

-The process art movement and theenvironmental art movement are directly related:
+The process art movement and theenvironmental art movement are directly related.
+As written on the Art and Culture website:

 Process Artists engage the primacy of organic systems, using perishable, insubstantial, and transitory materials such as dead rabbits, steam, fat, ice, cereal, sawdust, and grass.
 The materials are often left exposed to natural forces: gravity, time, weather, temperature, etc.[5]